IanMulvany/partiallyattended/_posts/2012-11-12-spoton-solo12-day2.markdown

 The PERPARADE project is mentioned, they are working with the [Geoscience Data Jounrnal][gdj]. (the acronym of PREPARADE is a bit nutty, but the project looks good).

+I like the comment from [F1000][f1p], that when they said to researchers that publishing their data would give them precendence on the data was a very powerful argument.

+(At this moment in the discussion I got a little distracted).